maks112v/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The media queries are so easy to add and how fast it develops a production version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up